DanielGriffiths1182/javascript-codewars-archive/README.md

 - 36 "Get length of the list recursively" - Write function lenR which returns the length of a given list.
 Try no to cheat and provide recursive solution.

+- 37 "Circle area inside square" - Turn an area of a square in to an area of a circle that fits perfectly inside the square.